textpattern/textpattern.github.io/setup/installing-the-software.md

 ## Upload to web server

-Decide where you will install Textpattern; either in your web root (e.g. to domain.tld) or in a subdirectory (i.e. domain.tld/subdirectory).
+Decide where you will install Textpattern; either in your web root (e.g. to example.com) or in a subdirectory (i.e. example.com/subdirectory).
 The web root is the most common location and a good choice.
 Textpattern is capable of running your entire website, so why not use it to do so.
 A subdirectory works just as well, though people generally end up [moving the installation](/setup/moving-textpattern) to the web root later when realizing Textpattern can do more than post blog articles.

 For many web hosts, the root path looks like this: